-InternetNZ research shows 94 percent of New Zealanders are concerned about the security of their personal data.
-Yet despite the high level of fear, researchers found only a fraction of users take practical steps to protect themselves from risk.
+InternetNZ research shows 94 per cent of New Zealanders are concerned about the security of their personal data.
+Yet despite the high level of threats, researchers found only a fraction of users take practical steps to protect themselves from risk.

 Only one-third of New Zealanders surveyed used account authentication, either two-factor or multi-factor.
 Meanwhile less than half of those questioned make regular data backups.

 There is also concern about children being able to see inappropriate content online.
 The survey found this concerns 92 percent of those questioned.